shred/rejuvenator-bom/content/index.md

 * The fusemaps for the GALs [can be found here](https://github.com/joethezombie/Amiga-1000-Rejuvenator/tree/master/PLD/Rejuvenator).
 * For assembly see the [original installation manual](http://amiga.resource.cx/manual/Rejuvenator.pdf).
 * [See here](https://www.amigalove.com/viewtopic.php?t=749) about how to expand the Rejuvenator to 2MB of Chip RAM.

+## Parceiro

+If your Amiga 1000 is equipped with a *Parceiro* by David Dunklee, you need patched JED files for the GALs U29 and U31, and add an additional bodge wire to the Rejuvenator.
+Please contact David for more information.

 ## Disclaimer